NYULibraries/ichabod/app/resource_sets/README.md

 ## Ichabod::ResourceSet::Base
 Ichabod::ResourceSets are a logical group of Ichabod::ResourceSet::Resources.
 They are [Enumerable](http://ruby-doc.org/core/Enumerable.html) and iterate over the set of Resources.
-They can fetch
+They can read from source, persist to Fedora and delete from Fedora.

 ## Ichabod::ResourceSet::Resource
 Resources are intermediary objects that respond to